Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 Version | 1.0 |

-This document describes the API and workflows of the BSL.
+This document describes and explains the API and workflows of the BSL.
 For technical details about the BSL architecture, installation, upgrade, monitoring, and maintenance see the BSL Product Guide.
+Details about specific API structures and cross-relationships is provided in the online BSL API Docs.

 The overlay network protocol used to transport BPSec blocks and target blocks between nodes.